 4-Night Caribbean Cruise from Miami (Carnival)

 How abundant are the deals from Miami in August?
 Just like above, this trip departs on the Carnival Conquest.
-The only difference is that it’s a little bit more expensive (still just $249), leaves a few days earlier and heads to Half Moon Cay (Carnival’s island) and Nassau.
-The good news is that if this trip doesn’t fit your schedule, there are a number of options available.
+The only difference is that it’s a little bit more expensive (still just $254), leaves a few days earlier and heads to Half Moon Cay (Carnival’s island) and Nassau.
+The good news is that if this trip doesn’t fit your schedule, there are a number of options available, although they are a little more expensive.

 Price: $309 per person